davaya/openc2-jadn/jadn-v2.0.md

 <div class="tab">
-If the MultiplicityElement is specified as associative (i.e., isAssociative is true), then an instantiation of this Element must be a collection of associations between keys and values (i.e., key:value pairs) where the keys must be unique.
+If the MultiplicityElement is specified as associative (i.e., isAssociative is true), then an instantiation of this Element is a collection of associations between keys and values (i.e., key:value pairs) where the keys must be unique.

 Taken together, the isOrdered, isUnique, and isAssociative properties can be used to specify that the collection of values in an instantiation of a JADN MultiplicityElement is one of six types.
+Because association keys are unique, the combination of isUnique=false and isAssociation=true is invalid.
 </div>

-Table 4-2 shows the names given to each of these collection types:
+Table 4-2 shows the collection type name used for each combination of MultiplicityElement properties.

-###### Table 4-2: Collection Types
+###### Table 4-2: Collection Semantic Types

 | isOrdered | isUnique | isAssociative | Collection Type |
 |-----------|----------|---------------|-----------------|